katrinafyi/aslp-web/README.md

 This builds the website to `_build/install/default/lib/aslp_web`.
 This directory can be uploaded to a static website hosting service.

 Note: Although a package.json is present, NPM is _not_ required (or able) to build this project.
 This is used only for the Cypress E2E tests.
-It is a design goal to avoid NPM as far as possible.
+Efforts are made to avoid NPM as far as possible.

 ## deploy

 The deployment of the live version of the interface is handled by code in the [`deploy`](https://github.com/katrinafyi/aslp-web/tree/deploy) branch of this repository.

-This contains scripts to reproducibly build multiple versions of the aslp-web interface (so links to aslp-web output are reproducible and permanent).
-This is done by building pinned versions of aslp-web and aslp from the [pac-nix](https://github.com/katrinafyi/pac-nix) repository.

-The build can be run using `./build.py`.
-Deployment is done by GitHub actions using this same script.
+See the branch README for more details.

 ## implementation